explorable-viz/esop2025/author-response/response.md

   intuition and definition for the De Morgan dual, but will also try to do a better job of the transition from the "adjoint" setting (`\triangledown` and `\blacktriangleup`) to the conjugate setting (`\triangledown` and `\triangleup`, and explain the role of the De Morgan dual in connecting these two.
-- _Data dependencies vs. control dependencies_.
+- _Q3.
+Data dependencies vs. control dependencies_.
 We stated this a bit misleadingly -- we do track branching on content of data, using the pattern-matching rules which identify the (partial) value that was consumed in order to select a branch, but this is not distinguished from any other kind of dependency.
 However, as your example program illustrates, distinguishing these two can be useful for explanations -- we do plan to revisit this in future work, as part of exposing "intensional" information to users ("how" in addition to "what").
 We will expand that closing discussion to include this point and perhaps a simple example similar to yours.
-- _Presentation of demBy via inference rules_.
+- _Q4.
+Presentation of demBy via inference rules_.
 Yes, demBy can also be expressed in more traditional algorithmic form, but presenting it in this form indeed helps in the proof of Proposition 3.18, which proceeds by induction over a derivation in the inference rules.
+In the _extends_ rule, $H = {\alpha: Y}$ should have instead used the "star graph" notation introduced in 4.2.2.
+Regarding concrete runs, Fig. 6 was intended to illustrate a concrete run of `suff`, showing how edges are copied from the original graph to the slice; we will make this clearer (for example by indicating which `suff` is being applied in each subfigure).
-- _demBy extends rule_.
-The $H = {\alpha: Y}$ notation should have instead used the "star graph" notation introduced in 4.2.2.
+- _Q5.
+Soundness of graph construction_.
+We address this in (R2) above.
-- _Concrete runs of algorithms_.
-Fig. 6 was intended to illustrate a concrete run of `suff`, showing how edges are copied from the original graph to the slice; we will make this clearer (for example by indicating which `suff` is being applied in each subfigure).
+- _Q6.
+Miscellaneous_.
+We will implement the corrections given.
+In a non-linear language the IO relation is typically not a function because multiple outputs can use the same input.

 Additional points raised by Reviewer B: